nextest-rs/nextest/site/src/book/per-test-overrides.md

 # Per-test overrides

-Nextest supports overriding some settings for subsets of tests, using the [filter expression](filter-expressions.md) syntax.
+Nextest supports overriding some settings for subsets of tests, using the [filter expression](filter-expressions.md) and Rust conditional compilation syntaxes.

 Overrides are set via the `[[profile.<name>.overrides]]` list.
 Each override consists of the following:
 * `filter` — The filter expression to match.
+* `platform` — The Rust [target triple](https://doc.rust-lang.org/beta/rustc/platform-support.html#platform-support) or [`cfg()` expression](https://doc.rust-lang.org/reference/conditional-compilation.html) to match.
 * Supported overrides, which are optional.
 Currently supported are:
   * `retries` — Number of retries to run tests with.
   * `slow-timeout` — Amount of time after which [tests are marked slow](slow-tests.md).